“He was getting old, anyway.”

 “Then let’s go already!”

-Luke bit his lower lip before he turned and followed his classmate back to the sidewalk, a gnawing worry nibbling his still developing confidence.
-I wish . . .
+Luke bit his lower lip before he turned and followed his classmate of of the house back to the sidewalk, a gnawing worry nibbling his still developing confidence.
+If only . . .
 He shook his head as his door clicked shut.

 No more trouble for today.

 Listen to the self-appointed leader.

-Temthael ducked inside and drew his sword, his thoughts revolving back to the hundreds of Angéic warriors perched on the roof above him.
-They’ll alert me if the murderers return.
-Crossing through the orderly house without any disturbance, Temthael only needed a glance at the dead man’s face to confirm his dread.
-It was such a small thing – the thief must have hoped nobody would notice its absence.
+Crossing through the orderly house without any disturbance, Temthael only needed a glance at the dead man’s face to confirm his suspicion.
+It was such a small thing — the thief must have hoped nobody would notice its absence.

-Temthael knelt beside the dead man’s resting place and pulled back the edge of the bed sheets, placing his hand over the man’s heart, finding what the boys had not seen earlier.
+Temthael knelt beside the dead man’s resting place, an armchair in the living room, and rested his hand on the man’s chest, finding what the teen boys had not seen earlier.

-A small, triangular shaped wound had been stabbed into Gregory Corlop’s skin.
-An unnatural yellow tint had already begun to spread around the infected area.
+A small, triangular shaped wound was punctured in Gregory Rickson’s skin.
+An unnatural yellow tint had already begun to spread around the injured area.
 Temthael recognized it at once.
 This death had been purposeful, that was for sure.

-Temthael frowned as he pressed his hand against the fatal injury.
-The man’s body was still warm.
-He had died recently, not even an hour ago.
+Temthael frowned as he examined the fatal injury.
+Minute fast poison.
+The man had died recently, not even an hour ago.
 But by whose hand?

 Temthael turned towards the door as five ornate, ancient clocks began striking the half hour, each ringing slightly off from the others.

-Curious, and quite suspicious by the whole situation, Temthael stood and passed through a hallway lined with bookshelves to Gregory Corlop’s office.
+Curious, and quite suspicious by the whole situation, Temthael straightened and passed through a hallway lined with bookshelves to Gregory Rickson’s office.